enokjun/SPEC-debris-barrier-platform/README.md

 	closed and open-type barrier performance evaluation

-to request for a software GUI version (like shown in GUI figure), please send a request through e-mail:
+to request for a software GUI version (refer to SPEC_debris_barrier_platform_GUI.png) and/or user manual (written in PhD Thesis by Enok Cheon), please send a request through e-mail:

 	enokjun@gmail.com